awsdocs/amazon-redshift-management-guide/doc_source/generating-iam-credentials-configure-jdbc-odbc.md

 **To configure a JDBC connection to use IAM credentials**

-1. Download the latest Amazon Redshift JDBC driver from the [Configuring a JDBC driver version 1\.x connection](configure-jdbc-connection.md) page\.
+1. Download the latest Amazon Redshift JDBC driver from the [Configuring a connection for JDBC driver version 2\.1 for Amazon Redshift](jdbc20-install.md) page\.

 1. Create a JDBC URL with the IAM credentials options in one of the following formats\.
 To use IAM authentication, add `iam:` to the Amazon Redshift JDBC URL following `jdbc:redshift:` as shown in the following example\.